eemirmutlu/space-test/README.md

 # space-test
-Bu CSS ve HTML kullanarak yapılmış ilk web site tasarımımdır.
+This project is my first test web site and i used only HTML and CSS.